 For reference, the complete list of reserved words is:

-action, arguments, array, async, await, boolean, break, by, byte, case, catch, char, const, continue, curry, debugger, default, delete, dictionary, do, double, eval, export, extends, final, finally, float, goto, implements, import, in, instanceof, int, into, list, long, match, namespace, native, null, on, optional, otherwise, package, partial, pattern, protected, public, short, static, string, super, switch, system, synchronized, throws, todo, transient, typeof, void, volatile, var, when, yield
+action, arguments, array, async, await, boolean, break, by, byte, case, char, const, continue, curry, debugger, default, delete, dictionary, do, double, eval, export, extends, final, finally, float, goto, implements, import, instanceof, int, into, list, long, match, namespace, native, null, on, optional, otherwise, package, partial, pattern, protected, public, short, static, string, super, switch, system, synchronized, throws, todo, transient, typeof, void, volatile, var, when, yield

 Index cannot be negative.